noahkei/noahkei.github.io/_pages/cv.md

 Service and leadership
 ======
-*(Service and leadership are temporarily deprioritized due to displacement and PhD Application)*

 * Founding President of 180 Degrees Consulting CityU Branch
 * Consultant at 180 Degrees Consulting Copenhagen Branch
 * Member at iSchool Peer Mentoring